Culture of Jordan

 Jordan is known for its handicrafts, including rug making, carpet weaving, baskets, pottery, ceramics, and embroidery.
-The country’s traditional handicrafts have been passed from generation to generation, from times when most Jordanians made things themselves to meet their own domestic needs.
+The country’s traditional handicrafts have been passed from generation to generation.
 Islamic and cultural diversions have affected Jordanian crafts, especially the decoration of pottery and ceramics.
 Crafts produced on a smaller scale include decorated sand bottles, sculptures, and handcrafted silver jewellery.

 The non-profit, non-governmental Jordan River Foundation, which was established in 1995 and is now headed by Queen Rania, has been improving the quality of life for many Jordanian women and their families in rural areas, by encouraging handicraft production and undertaking other projects to empower youth and women.

 Jordan’s traditional ceramics and famous mosaics incorporate Islamic motifs and are all handmade.
 The calligraphy on some ceramics depicts the art of the Umayyad and Mamluk periods.
 In 1992, the government started a mosaics school in the city of Madaba, which is home to the oldest mosaic map, which depicts the Holy Land and dates to the 6th century CE.
 The school aims to preserve and restore old mosaics on archaeological sites.

 Embroidery is another famous traditional Jordanian art.
 Women of Palestinian origin make traditional embroidered dresses, using varied colours and patterns, based mostly on geometric designs.